Aging in place on the farm

 Rollie Clarkson has been in the remodeling business for 40 years, and is the owner of Remodeling Contractors in Johnston, Iowa.
 He is a Certified Aging-in-Place Specialist, a designation by the National Association of Homebuilders.
 He says these types of upgrades will most likely pay for themselves by allowing homeowners to stay in their houses longer.

-According to the 2015 Genworth Financial Cost of Care Survey, the average cost of assisted living in Iowa is $3,500 per month, or $42,000 per year.
+According to the 2021 Genworth Financial Cost of Care Survey, the average cost of assisted living in Iowa is $4,500 per month, or $54,000 per year.
+That's a $1,000 per month increase from the 2015 survey results.
+The costs go way up if nursing home care is needed.
 "If you put $75,000 into your house and stay there another five or 10 years, that's quite a return on your investment," Clarkson says.

 The savings achieved from staying home will go a long way toward paying for outside help – from housekeeping services, to transportation help, to in-home nursing care.

 - READ MORE: Adult day care fills the gap